anwarmamat/cmsc330spring20/project2b/README.md

 If you're a little rusty on block scoping, you can check out [this link][block scope] or play around with scopes and print statements in C using gcc.
 Note that you do *not* have to worry about types, since every value will be an `int`.

 Since we are not forcing you to implement the lookup table in any particular way, we will only test your table through the functions that you implement (specified below).
 This means that there are many different ways to solve this portion of the project, and as long as all the functions behave as expected, it doesn't matter exactly how you store the data.
+For this part, variable names will be represented by strings, and any string can be a variable name.

 #### `type lookup_table`
 - **Description**: This is not a function.
 Rather, it is a type that you'll have to define based on what you think is necessary for the below requirements.